Skip to main content

 When editing an Assistant, attach project documents to its knowledge base.
 The Assistant references them when responding.

-Click any document to preview it in the document viewer.
-The download button is in the preview toolbar.
+Hover a document row and click Preview to open it in the document viewer; Download is in the same row’s menu.
+Reviews and Discoveries get an Open button instead.
 See File types & previews for what each format looks like.

 Sharing documents